 Both plug and socket replaced today and everything seems to be running cool.

-started a fire - especially being close to a basket of already dried
+Very odd that both events should occur simultaneously, but without the dishwasher tripping the RCD, the tumble-dryer plug could easily have started a fire - especially being close to a basket of already dried clothes.

 Very lucky escape.